jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

 ## Architecture Overview

-The multi-agent system with human-in-the-loop validation may use Confluent Cloud for Flink REST API to deploy a generated Flink statement:
+The multi-agent system with human-in-the-loop validation may use Confluent Cloud's Flink REST API to deploy a generated Flink statement:

 <figure markdown='span'>
 ![AI Agent Flow](./images/ai_agent_new_flow.drawio.png)